thinktandem/thinktandem.io/src/content/careers/juniordev.md

 * Do you use Git for version control?
 * Are you comfortable on the command line?
 * Have you ever tried setting up your own Linux server?
 How’d it go?

+**Please do not apply if you are an oursourcing agency!
+We are looking for individual applicants only.**